RECENT POSTS

 Inherited from BaseMortgage |

-You may have noticed that instead of creating BaseMortgage
+You may have noticed that instead of creating BaseMortgage,

-it is possible to model Adjustable
+it is possible to model Adjustable by inheriting from Fixed.

 Although it’s technically possible, it’s not a good design, because